acteng/update-your-capital-schemes/docs/user-guide/index.md

     ![Service start page](start.png)

-1. \pagebreak Click the “Sign In” button to sign in with your GOV.UK One Login account:
+1. \pagebreak Click the “Sign in” button to sign in with your GOV.UK One Login account:

     ![Create your GOV.UK One Login](create-or-sign-in.png)